 Jobs are somewhat easier to come by for those with just a four-year degree (or even less) and a TEFL/TESOL Certification in Egypt, Morocco, Jordan, and Turkey, where the pay is often considerably lower, but the cost of living is low and the opportunities for immersion in one the world’s great regions for culture and history are innumerable.
 It is also worth noting that the cost of living tends to be much lower in such countries than in the U.S. or Europe, so you can live comfortably on a lower salary.

 Other things to consider when looking to teach in the Middle East:

-• Teachers should expect to adhere to local cultural norms, which can vary dramatically from what you may be used to in the West.
-Within the region, restrictions on personal freedoms like style of dress and the right to consume alcohol can vary widely from country to country, or even from region to region within a particular country.
+- Teachers should expect to adhere to local cultural norms, which can vary dramatically from what you may be used to in the West.
+Within the region, restrictions on personal freedoms such as style of dress and the right to consume alcohol can vary widely from country to country, or even from region to region within a particular country.
 Major cities like Dubai, Cairo and Beirut are cosmopolitan and offer nightlife and so forth.

 - The presence of large expatriate communities, where teachers can socialize with other westerners, makes the transition for newcomers to the region much easier.